Flatboat

 A flatboat passing a long cigar-shaped keelboat on the Ohio River.

-A flatboat (or broadhorn) was a rectangular flat-bottomed boat with square ends used to transport freight and passengers on inland waterways in the United States.
+A flatboat (or broadboat) was a rectangular flat-bottomed boat with square ends used to transport freight and passengers on inland waterways in the United States.
 The flatboat could be any size, but essentially it was a large, sturdy tub with a hull.

 A flatboat was almost always a one-way (downstream) vessel, and was usually dismantled for lumber when it reached its destination.